axibase/atsd-use-cases/chart-of-the-day/supplemental-benefits/README.md

 [![](../../research/images/new-button.png)](https://apps.axibase.com/chartlab/127f1979#fullscreen)

-The advent of computing technology has eliminated literal billions of manhours in the modern information era.
+The advent of computing technology has eliminated literal billions of man-hours in the modern information era.
 Yet despite overall increases in wages, albeit mostly [commensurate with inflation](http://www.pewresearch.org/fact-tank/2018/08/07/for-most-us-workers-real-wages-have-barely-budged-for-decades/), huge leaps in time-saving technology have not created the idyllic, but evidently chimerical, [15-hour workweek](http://www.econ.yale.edu/smith/econ116a/keynes1.pdf) envisioned by Keynes in 1930.

 The upper **Time Chart** shows year-on-year change for supplemental benefits as a percent of wages (lavender) and year-on-year change for the absolute growth of wages (blue).
 Because the two derived series are shown on independent axes, `0` is indicated for each using a `[threshold]`.